corona-warn-app/cwa-documentation/cwa-risk-assessment.md

 Daily, all active Corona-Warn-Apps download the diagnosis keys released on the Corona-Warn-App server and pass them on to the smartphone's operating system in batches through an interface.
 The operating system checks whether any of the rolling proximity identifiers that it has received and recorded over the past 14 days match any of the diagnosis keys.
-If there is a match, this indicates that the user’s smartphone encountered the smartphone of a person who has uploaded the diagnosis key, on the day to which the diagnosis key belongs.
+If there is a match, this indicates that the user's smartphone encountered the smartphone of a person who has uploaded the diagnosis key, on the day to which the diagnosis key belongs.

 > Note: Days in the context of the Corona-Warn-App and thus in this document are calendar days according to UTC (Coordinated Universal Time).
 They change at 1 am Central European Time and 2 am Central European Summer Time, respectively.

 In the next step, the operating system analyzes all the matching rolling proximity identifiers for each diagnosis key, to estimate how long the encounter lasted in total on the day in question and how close both smartphones were to each other on average during the encounter.
 The distance is calculated from the measured reduction in strength of the Bluetooth signal, which is specified in dB (decibel).
-Under perfect circumstances, i.e. without any obstacle in the signal pathway (see also section “Consequences and Constraints”), each dB value is associated with a particular distance.
+Under perfect circumstances, i.e. without any obstacle in the signal pathway (see also section "Consequences and Constraints"), each dB value is associated with a particular distance.
 All encounters for a diagnosis key that lasted less than 10 minutes in total (regardless of how close the smartphones came during that time) or during which the smartphones were more than 8 meters (>73 dB attenuation) apart on average (regardless of how long the encounter lasted) are discarded as negligible risk.

-> Note: In the following, the total of all encounters that belong to a particular diagnosis key, that is, all encounters over a given day between the same two smartphones, is referred to as the “encounter set”.
+> Note: In the following, the total of all encounters that belong to a particular diagnosis key, that is, all encounters over a given day between the same two smartphones, is referred to as the "encounter set".

-For the remaining encounters that have not been discarded, a *total risk score* is calculated for each encounter set, by multiplying the transmission risk score described above by the *days since last exposure value*, which is derived from the day count since the most recent encounter to the current day.
+For the remaining encounters that have not been discarded, a *total risk score* is calculated for each encounter set, by multiplying the transmission risk score described above by the *days since last exposure* value, which is derived from the day count since the most recent encounter to the current day.

 All encounter sets whose total risk score exceeds a certain threshold (the *minimum risk score*) are considered to be risk exposures.
 The other encounter sets are discarded as negligible risk, like the sets that were previously discarded for being too short and/or too distant.

-At the same time, all remaining risk exposures are added together to determine how much time exposure took place within a very close range below 1.5 meters (<55 dB attenuation) and how much time exposure took place in a close range between 1.5 and 3 meters (55 to 63 dB attenuation).
+At the same time, all remaining risk exposures are summarised to determine the total time of exposure that took place within a very close range below 1.5 meters (<55 dB attenuation) and the total time of exposure that took place in a close range between 1.5 and 3 meters (55 to 63 dB attenuation).
 Time spent in a distance greater than 3 meters apart will not be considered.

-The total calculated time of all exposures of the latest 14 days is then adjusted using the *maximum risk score* of the exposure with the highest risk: the time remains unchanged if this risk is estimated as average (for risk exposures), it is extended to one and a half times if the risk is above average, and it is reduced significantly (to around one-sixth) if the risk is below average.
+The above calculated total time of all exposures of the latest 14 days is then adjusted using the *maximum risk score* of the exposure with the highest risk as follows: the time remains unchanged if this risk is estimated as being "average" (for risk exposures), it is extended to up to one and a half times if the risk is estimated as being "above average", and it is reduced accordingly if the risk is estimated to be "below average".
-As a result, an exposure time of 10 minutes can be extended to more than 15 minutes and an exposure time of 45 minutes can be reduced to less than 10 minutes.
+As a result, an exposure time of 10 minutes can be extended to more than 15 minutes and an exposure time of 25 minutes can be reduced to 15 minutes.

 ## Consequences and Constraints